Nella Pelkonen: 2023–24 season

 In the summer of 2023 Pelkonen decided to leave Koovee FSC and transfer to Tappara FSC, where Susanna Haarala became her new coach.

 Pelkonen started the season by competing at the 2023 CS Finlandia Trophy, where she placed seventh in the short program but won the free skate, moving up to fourth place overall.
 Selected as a host pick to compete at the 2023 Grand Prix of Espoo, Pelkonen finished sixth of the twelve competitors at the event.

 Competing at the 2023–24 Finnish Championships in December, Pelkonen won the national title and was selected to compete at the European and World Championships.

 At the 2024 European Championships in Kaunas, Lithuania, Pelkonen finished twenty-first.

 Shortly before the 2024 World Championships, Pelkonen began feeling pain in both her feet.
 In spite of this, Pelkonen pushed herself to compete anyways, finishing twenty-fourth.
 Following the World Championships, Pelkonen would spend four weeks off the ice to recover.

 2024–25 season

 Although originally assigned to only compete at the 2024 Finlandia Trophy on the 2024–25 Grand Prix series, Pelkonen was later selected to compete at the 2024 Skate Canada International to replace Ava Marie Ziegler, who withdrew from the event due to injury.
 However, Pelkonen also withdrew from the latter event two weeks before it was set to take place due to illness and stress fracture precursors in both her legs.
 At the 2024 Finlandia Trophy in late November, Pelkonen finished the event in eleventh place.
 She said that while it had been a good performance given the circumstances, she was also disappointed: "I'm not yet at the level I want to be or was last season.
 It's been hard to accept."

 Pelkonen would ultimately withdraw from the 2025 Finnish Championships.

+2025–26 season

+Pelkonen made her return to competition at the 2026 Finnish Championships, where she finished in seventh place.

+Pelkonen announced her retirement on 19 August, 2026.
+During the off-season, she discussed her future with a mental coach to come to her decision.
+She noted that she had not always allowed her body enough time to recover after her injuries, and that it was especially difficult for her to decide whether to stop competing ahead of the 2027 World Championships, which would be held in her hometown of Tampere.